 Unlike some cities, Perry isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Perry are a mix of both white- and blue-collar jobs.
-Overall, Perry is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Perry who work in food service (11.68%), office and administrative support (11.59%), and sales jobs (10.08%).
+Overall, Perry is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Perry who work in office and administrative support (11.59%), food service (11.46%), and sales jobs (9.77%).

 Perry is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Perry is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Perry doesn't have a public transportation system that people use for their commute.

 Perry is an extremely ethnically-diverse city.
 The people who call Perry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Perry residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Perry include English, German, French , and Italian.
+Important ancestries of people in Perry include English, German, Italian, and Czechoslovakian.

 The most common language spoken in Perry is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Russian.